-Martha Tillson is a doctoral candidate in Sociology at the University of Kentucky (Lexington, KY) and a Research Data Analyst at the University’s Center on Drug and Alcohol Research.
+Martha Tillson is a Research Scientist at the University’s Center on Drug and Alcohol Research.
+In December 2022, Martha received her PhD in Sociology at the University of Kentucky (Lexington, KY).
 Her research centers on women’s gendered experiences of substance use/misuse and related risks, with a focus on factors and services that support women’s recovery/remission, particularly at community reentry post-incarceration.
 This work is motivated and informed by her academic background in psychology and social work, lived experience, and desire to reduce stigma and drug-related harms.

 Pilot Study: Examining Peer Recovery Support Services as an Innovative Context for Targeting MOUD Stigma among Justice System-Involved Individuals from the Ground Up

 With the ongoing public health crisis of opioid misuse and overdose deaths and its disproportionate impact on individuals with justice system involvement, there is an urgent need to facilitate the use of life-saving medications to treat opioid use disorder (MOUD), yet stigma against the use of MOUD – particularly within recovery communities – hinders its uptake.
 This study will examine experiences of peer recovery support specialists (PRSS) and their clients navigating MOUD stigma and assess its impact on peer-client relationship quality, in the context of other key factors (e.g., history of arrest and/or incarceration).
 Findings will be critical to support the development of future interventions in collaboration with PRSS to increase MOUD acceptance and utilization among justice system-involved populations.